Tenor Adapter

 Batch Take Execution

 The adapter's execute function batches multiple take actions in a single transaction.
 See Tenor Router for the full call signature, fill semantics, and per-batch invariants.
-The initiator (the original EOA) is resolved as the taker for MIDNIGHT_TAKE actions and as the onBehalf passed into IntentSettler.take for TAKE_ON_BEHALF actions.
+The initiator (the original EOA) is resolved as the Midnight taker for every take action.

 Callback Handling